 And don’t just do it to help yourself.
 Help your kids as well.
-Overweight kids eat about 50% of their meals in front of the TV compared to the 35% for normal weight children .
-Plus, kids who eat with their family tend to eat healthier overall.
+Overweight kids eat about 50% of their meals in front of the TV compared to 35% for normal-weight children.
+Plus, kids who eat with their families tend to eat healthier overall.

 Next time you’re eating, turn off the TV and shut off your computer.
 Enjoy your meal and spend some time with the people around you instead of your favorite celebrities on the television.